JohnPetere/Burley-Maids/README.md

 ### Problem
 > I could not piece together how to animate the parts of the carasoul, I couldn't get them to trigger the tailwind.css animation
 ### Solution
-> Delays and css module thing are used to change the opacity manuelly.
+> Delays and css module thing are used to change the opacity manuelly, with a work around with time-outs.
+I spent 3 hours trying to find the most optimial timing.
+There is defineltly a better way of doing this
 ### PRoblem
 > I spent 3 hours somehow trying to figure out how to load fonts on the website.
 Or 4.
 I don't remember
 ### Solution